MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/DonorCommitment.md

 # Donor Commitment

+Latest version (0.8.1)of the json entity definition is available on GitHub (<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/DonorCommitment.cdm.json" target="_blank">Link on GitHub</a>).
 Donor commitments track the frequency with which constituents donate funds to a nonprofit or Foundation.
 All nonprofits and Foundations seek to attract as many monthly/recurring/sustaining gifts or donor commitments that they can.
 Other donors routinely give on a one-time basis.
 Monthly givers require additional payment and transaction information tracking including payment method, schedules, in-kind pledge relevance, and more.
-Latest Version: 0.8.1
-<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/DonorCommitment.cdm.json" target="_blank">Entity definition</a> on GitHub.

-## Instances
+### Instances

 nonProfit/DonorCommitment

-## Traits for Donor Commitment
+### Traits

 - **is.CDM.entityVersion**
   <table><tr><th>Parameter</th><th>Value</th><th>Data type</th><th>Explanation</th></tr><tr><td>versionNumber</td><td>0.8.1</td><td>string</td><td>semantic version number of the entity</td></tr></table>